 Meals: B, L

 Depart Yerevan and begin the journey toward Tbilisi, stopping first at the Alphabet Monument, a quiet hillside installation where the 39 letters of the Armenian script stand as sculpted forms honoring Mesrop Mashtots and his 5th‑century creation.
-Continue to UNESCO-listed Haghpat Monastery, set on a lush plateau above the Debed River Gorge, to explore its 10th‑century churches and courtyards, where Byzantine ecclesiastical design blends with Armenian medieval stonework, carvings, and frescoes.
+Continue to UNESCO-listed Haghpat Monastery, set on a lush plateau above the Debed River Gorge, to explore its 10th‑century churches and courtyards, where Armenian medieval architecture is expressed through stonework, carvings, and surviving frescoes.
 Enjoy lunch at a local restaurant en route, sampling regional favorites before crossing into Georgia and settling into Tbilisi.
 In the evening, experience a traditional Georgian table, or supra, where a tamada (toastmaster) leads heartfelt toasts and stories over a lavish spread of dishes such as khachapuri, khinkali, and walnut-based specialties, all accompanied by the powerful sounds of Georgian polyphonic singing, one of Europe’s most ancient and distinctive vocal traditions.

 Overnight: Marriott Tbilisi or similar